0oSaraho0/pp3-adventure_game/README.md

 - The game has only 3 correct pathways through.
 It is also vital that the player collects the fish from the lake.
 It is not always automatic to pick the left turn when playing a game, I felt this made it more interesting to play as it will probably take a good couple of goes before the player makes it to the end.
 This keeps the game challenging and interesting as it hopefully takes a few tries to get to the end.

 - I tried to make the game deaths as interesting as I could.
 Being eaten by tiny bugs and baby dragons or exploded by sweet-smelling flowers made losing the game funnier and more interesting.
+This promotes it bring fun and interesting to play.
+Whether or not the player wins the game it is fun to find out the different ways they can die.

 - I have left the endings open to further games being made.